beau-haldane/full-stack-open/README.md

 **Monday Jan 17, 2022**

 Continued working through part 1c.
 Beginning to understand useState.
 Taking notes in a workbook for future reference.

+**Tuesday Jan 18, 2022**

+Feeling like I have a solid understanding of useState now.
+Taken some thorough notes.
+Finished working through part 1D and am ready to attempt exercises 1.6-1.14.